eXept Software AG Logo

 and a qDouble keeps this unevaluated sum as its state.

-(due to overlap, the final precision is less than 53*4)
+(due to overlap and rounding, the final precision is less than 53*4)

 Range and Precision of Storage Formats: see LimitedPrecisionReal >> documentation